PseudoKnight/CHPlaceholderAPI/README.md

 Lets you register new placeholders as well as replace placeholders in strings.

-Latest version requires CommandHelper 3.3.4 - 3.3.5.
+Latest version requires CommandHelper 3.3.5
+Use version 0.1.6 for CommandHelper 3.3.4
-Use version 0.1.1 for earlier versions of CommandHelper.
+Use version 0.1.1 for CommandHelper 3.3.2

 ## Function Documentation